 - Increase physical activity.
 After first getting the doctor’s approval and recommendations, help encourage and motivate your senior loved one to get at least 150 minutes of exercise weekly – ideally working out each day, if possible.
 With endless options available, see what your loved one most enjoys: walking, bowling, gardening, riding a stationary bike, or even dancing!
 And since it’s always more fun to exercise with a friend, offer to work out with the senior, so that you both enjoy the overall health benefits.

 - Incorporate more heart-healthy foods.
 Healthy dietary habits may be difficult to implement and maintain if someone is used to fatty, salty, or sugary food choices.
 Making gradual replacements can be a more effective way to generate lasting habits.
 For example, try exchanging one unhealthy snack of chips or cookies every day with fresh fruit; or replace the white bread in the older adult’s sandwich with a whole grain option.
-The DASH (Dietary Approaches to Stop Hypertension) meal plan from the National Heart, Lung, and Blood Institute is also a terrific tool for enhancing heart health.
+The DASH (Dietary Approaches to Stop Hypertension) meal plan from the National Heart, Lung, and Blood Institute is also a terrific tool for enhancing heart health for seniors.

 - Incorporate stress-relieving techniques.
 Cutting down stress is a key element in preserving heart health, along with emotional wellbeing.
 Make sure the older adult’s daily routine includes plenty of time for enjoyable, relaxing activities, such as reading, listening to music, spending some time outdoors, and engaging in favorite hobbies and pastimes.
 The senior may also benefit from talking with a therapist for additional coping tactics to more effectively manage stress.